This post may include affiliate links. Thank you for your support.

 These marinated mushrooms are not fermented.
 The kosher salt and acid (vinegars) in the marinade serve to flavor the mushrooms only.
 They do not stimulate microbe growth which causes fermentation, nor does it preserve the mushrooms.

-Ingredients for mushroom marination
+Ingredients for marinating Mushrooms

 You don’t need any fancy variety of mushrooms or an extensive list of ingredients to prepare delicious Italian mushrooms from the comfort of your own home!